Vigneshsekar/open-data-journal-doc/user_authentication.md

       |> redirect(to: page_path(conn, :index))
     end

 Do you prefer to also move this single line "Guardian.Plug.sign_out" to the auth directory and call it here by its function name?
-We are keeping this here for now.
+May be that would be more appropriate.
+But, We are keeping this here for now.

 We also need to change the state of the sign in and sign out buttons as we proceed further.